 The idea of setting up a 401(k) plan for a small business all on your own can be daunting, but there are reasons why this task is something you might want to consider.

-Whether you plan to go it alone or you’re curious about using third parties that can help you reward your employees for their hard work and dedication, this guide to setting up a 401(k) can help you start off on the right foot.
+Whether you plan to go at it alone or you’re curious about using third parties that can help you reward your employees for their hard work and dedication, this guide to setting up a 401(k) for a small business can help you start off on the right foot.
+This is where a seamless payroll integration, like the offerings from Clover Payroll by ADP, can help your small business manage contributions while staying compliant.

 Setting up a 401(k) plan for your employees can benefit both your team and your small business’s bottom line.